- Solicitors For Business

 The serious fraud department has a vast amount of experience, and regularly deals with cases involving a wide variety of fraud allegations nationwide and those with international elements.

-People can unwittingly fall victim to banking fraud or become involved in deceitful transactions, which can result in allegations of fraud.
+People can unwittingly be accused of banking fraud or become involved in deceitful transactions, which can result in allegations of fraud.
 There are many types of banking fraud, including:

 - Bank card fraud